Captions and Audio Descriptions for PC Multimedia

 Note Be sure that the video will be viewed at a high-enough resolution, or have a large-enough screen dimension, so that the open captions can be read.
 Because open captions are embedded in the media file, they "shrink" to whatever size and resolution at which the media is viewed.

 It is important to design captions properly.
-To educate yourself or your developers, see Captioning Key on The Described and Captioned Media Program website.
+To educate yourself or your developers, see Captioning Key Guidelines and Preferred Techniques.

 Audio descriptions are the judicious use of language to describe visual scenes.
 In a video, they are "extra" descriptions that characterize a scene for people with poor vision.
 When done well, they are a modern descendent of the art form of scene description practiced during the radio era (and rarely employed today except by radio sports announcers).